 The standard DBS check is often required for law, accountancy, banking and administration positions.
 The individual can’t apply for it themselves – it must be done by the organisation that is hiring the person.

 The standard DBS certificate contains information on spent and unspent convictions, reprimands, cautions and final warnings as found on the Police National Computer.

 If an individual is applying for a position in a school or hospital such as a teacher, teaching assistant, doctor, nurse or pharmacist, they’re likely to need to undergo an enhanced DBS check.
 Some roles such as taxi drivers or those working in the gambling industry will also require one.

 The certificate includes information on spent and unspent convictions, reprimands, cautions and final warnings as found on the Police National Computer, as with the standard check, plus any other relevant information held by the police.

-It can only be applied for by the organisation who is hiring the individual, not the individual themselves.
+It can only be applied for by the organisation that is hiring the individual, not the individual themselves.

 Enhanced with list checks